 - USTEC Product Format (Readme)

-- Products for years before 2012 can be requested from Rob Redmon (email@example.com)
+- Products for earlier years can be requested from Rob Redmon (email@example.com)

 real-time US-TEC Web.

-*The Space Weather Prediction Center (SWPC) was formerly known as the Space Environment Center (SEC).
+*The Space Weather Prediction Center (SWPC) was formerly known as the Space Weather Prediction Center (SEC).